 IDM includes a browser-based Administrative User Interface, known as the Admin UI.
+For details, see "Admin UI" in the Setup Guide.

 After starting IDM, access the Admin UI by navigating to https://localhost:8443/admin.
 The first time you log in, use the default administrative credentials, (Login: openidm-admin, Password: openidm-admin).